Which of the following best describes how 'Net Sales' is calculat... | Study Prep in Pearson+

 Understand the concept of 'Net Sales': Net Sales represents the revenue generated from sales after accounting for deductions such as sales returns, allowances, and discounts.
 It provides a clearer picture of the actual revenue earned from sales activities.

 Identify the components of Gross Sales: Gross Sales refers to the total sales revenue before any deductions.
-It includes all sales transactions made during the period.
+It is the starting point for calculating Net Sales.

-Recognize the deductions: Sales Returns and Allowances are reductions in sales revenue due to returned goods or allowances provided to customers.
-Sales Discounts are reductions in the selling price offered to customers for early payment or other reasons.
+Subtract Sales Returns and Allowances: Sales Returns are the refunds given to customers for returned goods, and Allowances are reductions in price due to product defects or other issues.
+These amounts reduce the total revenue earned.

-Apply the formula for Net Sales: Net Sales is calculated by subtracting Sales Returns and Allowances and Sales Discounts from Gross Sales.
-The formula is: Net Sales = Gross Sales - Sales Returns and Allowances - Sales Discounts.
+Subtract Sales Discounts: Sales Discounts are reductions in price offered to customers for early payment or other promotional reasons.
+These also reduce the total revenue earned.

-Avoid confusion with incorrect formulas: Net Sales is not calculated by adding Sales Returns, Allowances, or Discounts to Gross Sales, nor does it involve subtracting the Cost of Goods Sold.
-Ensure you use the correct formula to calculate Net Sales.
+Combine the deductions: The formula for Net Sales is: .
+This calculation ensures that Net Sales reflects the actual revenue after accounting for all relevant deductions.

 Watch next